Flutter-AsadALi/Autonomous-Investment/README.md

 ## Usage

-1. Launch the app to access the list of work orders.
+1. Launch the app to access the list of Products
 2. Tap on a card to view detailed information.

 ## Technologies Used